kawacode/gorequest/README.md

-	bot.HttpRequest.Request.ReadResponseBody = true                                  // Used to read the body from the server. bot.HttpRequest.Request.ReadResponseCookies = true                                  // Used to read the cookies from the server. bot.HttpRequest.Request.ReadResponseHeaders = true                                  // Used to read the headers from the server. bot.HttpRequest.Request.Headers = map[string]string{        // Used to add headers to the request.
+	bot.HttpRequest.Request.ReadResponseBody = true                                  // Used to read the body from the server. bot.HttpRequest.Request.ReadResponseCookies = true                                  // Used to read the cookies from the server. bot.HttpRequest.Request.ReadResponseHeaders = true                                  // Used to read the headers from the server. bot.HttpRequest.Request.ClientSpec = "<YourFingerprintbyteOrJa3>" // Your Fingerprint byte or Ja3 it is recommended to use Fingerprint byte bot.HttpRequest.Request.Client = gotools.GetHelloClient("HelloCustom") // The Client
+	bot.HttpRequest.Request.Headers = map[string]string{        // Used to add headers to the request.
 		"Content-Type": "application/json",
 		"TestToken":    "123492190391239102301293",
 		"user-agent":   "Go-http-client/2.0",
-	}
-	bot.HttpRequest.Request.HeaderOrderKey = []string{ // Used to order the headers in the request.
-		"content-type",
-		"user-agent",
-		"testtoken",
-	}
-	bot.HttpRequest.Request.PHeaderOrderKey = []string{ // Used to order the Pseudo headers in the request.
-		":authority",
-		":path",
-		":scheme",
-		":method",
 	}
 	gorequest.HttpRequest(&bot)               // A function that is used to send a request to the server. println(bot.HttpRequest.Response.Source) // Printing the response from the server.